 After reading this guide you will understand the opportunities presented by the Czech Republic and how to take make the most of them, as well as have a general understanding of the Czech Republic’s place in the global balance of powers and why this affects businesses.

-2 Growing your business in the Czech Republic
+2 Expanding business to Czech Republic

 With a population just over 10.5 million, the Czech Republic has one of the highest GDP growth rates and lowest unemployment rates in the EU.
 The Czech Republic is listed by Forbes as the 28th best country to do business with.
 Its main industries include: High-Tech Engineering, Electronics, Motor Vehicles, Machinery and Pharmaceuticals.